AssetBlock/arc-01/compliance.md

 ## Summary

-Security tokens require an added layer of controls to govern transfer or holding of a token representing securities.
-For example, in order to invest in some securities in the US, investors residing in the US must be accredited investors, and must not be on any anti-money-laundering watchlists by passing a KYC (Know Your Customer) and AML (Anti-Money-Laundering) check.
+Unlike utility tokens, security tokens have an added layer of controls due to necessary adherence to the SEC and other regulatory bodies.
+This mandate requires any token to create lawful compliance requirements (e.g. KYC/AML pass, accredited investor, and 12 month lockup period following issuance) that must be adhered to during issuance and beyond.

-This spec aims to create a generic standard ruleset specification so that any issuer can publish and refer to a pre-defined set of rules for any compliance profile.
+This specification outlines a generic standard ruleset specification so that any issuer can publish and refer to a pre-defined set of rules for any compliance profile.
 Ideally, these validation rules stored on-chain would enable the rules to be referenced and used ubiquitously by any issuer of security tokens and/or compliance manager.

 #### Compliance specifications